 Bookmarking and annotating the Code and Rules is a special benefit of ABI membership.
 Join ABI or take a Test Drive today, and start making the Code and Rules your own!

-(a) Frivolous Appeal - Damages and Costs.
-If the district court or BAP determines that an appeal is frivolous, it may, after a separately filed motion or notice from the court and reasonable opportunity to respond, award just damages and single or double costs to the appellee.
+(a) Frivolous Appeal; Damages and Costs.
+If the district court or BAP determines that an appeal is frivolous, then after a separate motion is filed or the court gives notice and a reasonable opportunity to respond, it may award just damages and single or double costs to the appellee.

-(b) Other Misconduct.
-The district court or BAP may discipline or sanction an attorney or party appearing before it for other misconduct, including failure to comply with any court order.
-First, however, the court must afford the attorney or party reasonable notice, an opportunity to show cause to the contrary, and, if requested, a hearing.
+(b) Other Misconduct; Sanctions.
+The district court or BAP may discipline or sanction an attorney or party appearing before it for other misconduct, including a failure to comply with a court order.
+But the court must first give the attorney or party reasonable notice and an opportunity to show cause to the contrary—and if requested, grant a hearing.

 Thoughtful analyses of the day's business and consumer cases.